 Some who encounter bears in Yellowstone aren't so fortunate.
 Bears have killed at least seven people in Yellowstone since the park was established in 1872.

-But bison and elk, especially the big-antlered males during mating season each fall are responsible for more injuries to people, at least a couple every year.
+But bison and elk, especially the big-antlered males during mating season each fall are responsible for more injuries to people.
+It happens at least a couple of times every year.
 And Yellowstone has far too many tourists and wildlife for park rangers to even try to police every possible situation.

 Critical thinking challenge: How can your phone be a hazard?